 - Monitor screen time on school days including TV watching, cell phone use, and internet watching. - Get plenty of rest.
 Adolescents need 8 to 10 hours of consistent and regular sleep per night. - Eat healthy, well-balanced meals limiting soda, candy, and fast food. - Establish a consistent morning routine that allows scholars to eat breakfast, check backpacks, and arrive at school in a timely manner.
-These habits prepare scholars for their school day and for an orderly lifestyle. - Arrive to school on time.
+These habits prepare scholars for their school day and for an orderly lifestyle. - Arrive at school on time, dressed appropriately, and ready to learn.
 Punctuality matters.